carlosmunoz/zanata-wiki/JAAS-Authentication.md

 ## Internal Authentication

-Make sure zanata.properties has the authentication type set to the value `INTERNAL`
+Make sure zanata.properties has the authentication property `zanata.security.auth.policy.INTERNAL=zanata` (Note the value of the property matches the application policy name below).

 login-config.xml